The Pacific halibut has become my white whale, and I am its Ahab.

 Fluke tend to live in shallow water.
 And even the Atlantic halibut we’d caught back in the day were in about 150 feet of water.
 Here we were fishing between 200 and 300 feet of water, and the truly large ‘buts live in water closer to 150 fathoms — that’s an astonishing 900 feet.
 Ever reel in a 3-pound ball of lead from 300 feet down?
 It ain’t fun.
 Can’t imagine 900 feet.

-But I was buoyed by the knowledge that I’d get another chance to chase big ‘buts in a few weeks up in Oregon.
+So I headed up to Oregon.
 Travel Oregon had invited me up to Depoe Bay to fish with Capt.
 Loren Goddard of Dockside Charters.
-This time I’d get two days on the water.
+I’d get two days on the water.
 Surely we’d catch one, right?

 The first day we headed out in sloppy, foggy seas with my new friends Justin Wills, chef at Restaurant Beck, and Sam Saltos, an Oregonian chef now living in Chicago.
 Neither had fished the ocean before.